-Over the last few weeks I have seen a lot of posts on Facebook about “How do I get my kid out of home in the morning so I am not late for work”.
-I have to admit there have been great amount of advice and a lot of it really wise.
+Over the last few weeks I have seen a lot of posts on Facebook asking “How do I get my kid to follow a morning routine that will get them out of home on time so I am not late for work?”
+As a professional life coach for kids, I have to admit that I have seen a great amount of advice—and a lot of them are really wise.

-In this article I just want to express my experience as a Children-life coach and a dad of 2 (10 and 8) who have gone through the same.
+However, in this article I just want to highlight my experience as a kids coaching expert and a dad of two (10 and 8 years) who has gone through the same.